Slashgear/webpack-workshop/docs/workshops/novice/static-assets.md

 By default, Webpack could only handle JS module files.
 If you want to load another file type, you definitely need a Webpack **Loader**.

-If you look at the `package.json` file, you will fine a new dependency: `file-loader`.
+If you look at the `package.json` file, you will find a new dependency: `file-loader`.
 This loader have been created for those king of need.

 ## Setup file loader